CADRE Dispatch

 When John Browning submitted the Colt Model 1909 to the US Army, it passed most of their tests.
 General Thompson reviewed and tested the handgun before sending it to Springfield Armory.

-The M1909 had a simple frame safety.
-The Cavalry took a look at the gun and requested a grip safety.
-The addition of a grip safety and a change in grip angle turned the 1909 to the 1910.
+The M1909 had a simple frame safety, but the Cavalry requested a grip safety.
+The addition of a grip safety and a change in grip angle turned the 1909 into the 1910.

 6. General Officers Carried a Special Model of the M1911A1